vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Upagu SauŚravasa, story of, 292, n.
 2, 458.
 Upakosala, student, 588.

-Upamă, wife of Ksatra, Indra appears to,
+Upamā, wife of Ksatra, Indra appears to,

 125, n.
 13.

 Upanisads, philosophy of the, Chap.
 29; referred to, 17, 20, 21, 22, 26, 54, 403, 404, 405, 441, 442, 448, 447, 448, 470, 480; alleged Dravidian origin of name, 632.
 UpaŚruti, demon, 240.

-Upatakşa, snake deity, 361.
+Upatakṣa, snake deity, 361.

 Upavaktṛ, priest, 253.